-To make the kombu dashi, soak a 2X3 kombu in ¼ cup of water for 30-45 minutes until the kombu turns soft.
+To make the kombu dashi, soak a 2X3 kombu in ¼ cup (60g) of water for 30-45 minutes until the kombu turns soft.
 Drain the kombu dashi into a bowl and reserve the kombu for a side dish.
-Alternatively, mix 1-2 teaspoon of vegan kombu dashi powder in ¼ cup of water until well combined.
+Alternatively, mix 1-2 teaspoons of vegan kombu dashi powder in ¼ cup of water until well combined.

 To mash the tofu, place a slab of tofu on a chopping board.
 Using a pastry scraper or the back of the cleaver, press down ⅓ of the tofu with pressure.
 Using a pulling motion, drag that portion away while pressing it down to squeeze out the water.
 Repeat 3-4 times for a whole slab of tofu.
 Alternatively, place tofu in a nut milk bag and squeeze out the liquid.
 Transfer tofu to a large bowl.
 Please note that you'll want a somewhat dry paste as wet paste will break the nori sheet.

 Next, place potato cubes in a high-speed blender and blend into a fine paste.
 Transfer the paste into a nut milk bag and squeeze out the liquid.
 Then, empty it into the tofu bowl.

 Season with salt and pepper.
 For a darker color, you may use 1-2 teaspoons of soy sauce instead of salt.
 Add a tablespoon of cornstarch and mix until well combined.
 Use more cornstarch if needed but don't go over 2 tablespoons.
 Divide it into 4 equal portions.

 Now, make the cornstarch paste by mixing a tablespoon of cornstarch with 1 tablespoon of water.